MikeiLL/appension/README.md

 ## One a New Server ##

-In order to have services start automatically on reboot, each service must be symlinked thusly:
+In order to have services start automatically on reboot via systemd, each service must be symlinked thusly:

 sudo systemctl enable glitch glitch-renderer glitch-redirect sudo systemctl start glitch glitch-renderer glitch-redirect